dcsync/pycobalt/docs/aliases.md

 Register an alias

-Regarding the quote_replacement argument: Cobalt Strike's Beacon console uses double quotes to enclose arguments with spaces in them.
+Regarding the `quote_replacement` argument: Cobalt Strike's Beacon console uses double quotes to enclose arguments with spaces in them.
 There's no way to escape double quotes within those quotes though.
-Set quote_replacement to a string and PyCobalt will replace it with " in each argument.
+Set `quote_replacement` to a string and PyCobalt will replace it with " in each argument.
+Call `aliases.set_quote_replacement(<string>)` to change the default quote replacement behavior.

 **Arguments**: